ifazk/chobi/README.md

 # Reporting issues
 This project is not accepting any issues.
 I plan on opening up issues once enough functionality is implemented.

+# Plans
+One of the main things I'm planning on is a deaemon for `chithi` for nightly pushes/pulls.

+I currently use systemd timers/services, but they can only have one argument (or you have to deal with some messy escaping and parsing).
+So my current work flow looks like this:

+- Have default push/pull services that push/pull to/from a single remote pool.
+(e.g. syncoid-push-tank-rpool@.service syncoid-pull-tank-rpool@.service)

+- For each pair of pools that need to sync, add another set of services (e.g. syncoid-push-tank-rpool@.service syncoid-pull-tank-rpool@.service).

+- For datasets that need to be renamed when transfering, add yet another set of services (e.g.  syncoid-push-tank-rpool-dataset.service syncoid-pull-tank-rpool-dataset.service).
+The last one is extra relevant for proxmox, on the pull side `subvol-104-disk-0` is a meaningless name and likely to conflict with subvols of other servers.

+This works and I even backup all the syncoid*.{service,timer} files!
+And it works reall well because systemd is very robust!
+But every new non-default pool and ever new renaming gets tedius.
+I want a single configurating file where I put everything down.